rc1/BowieCode/README.md

 - `Spawner` instantiates prefabs in a random location within a predefined shape.
 It can set to do this every frame and spawn multiples.
 - `TextGizo` always displays text in the scene view.

+#### Managers

+Managers use the `BowieCode.DefaultInstance<T>` system.

+- `DebugNotificationManager` displays short notification labels with a severity level of either info, warning or error.
+They are displayed indefinitely or for a set timespan, and can be updated once displayed.
+- `MouseManager` will hide the mouse if none are detected or after a set period of time.

 ### Attributes